-Ninety-six years ago, the single worst tornado in United States history occurred.
+Ninety-seven years ago, the single worst tornado in United States history occurred.

 This twister was so devastating and so impactful that it was even given a name, ”The Tri-State Tornado.”
 And it was aptly named, because it traveled across three states.

 This tornado set many records that still stand today, even with current tornadoes hitting more highly populated areas.
 The difference?
 No warning.